YinsPeace/Discord-Leaderboard-Bot/README.md

 ## Contact

-For any questions or inquiries, please contact [your email](mailto:youremail@example.com).
+For any questions or inquiries, feel free to reach out!